KQCC欢迎您的加入,报名请点击👉

 ♛General Code of Conduct

-This Code applies to all committee members, coaches, arbiters, volunteers, parents, and junior students/players.
+This Code applies to all committee members, coaches, arbiters, volunteers, parents, and students/players.

 All Adults (Coaches, Volunteers, Committee Members, Arbiters) Must: